aeshirey/aeshirey.github.io/_posts/2021-11-17-solving-einstein-s-problem-with-smt.md

 (assert (not (and (blue 4) (blue 5))))
 ```

-Note that adding multiple constraints is the same as having a single s-expr as the conjunction (boolean `and`) of multiple s-exprs.
+Note that adding multiple separate constraints (`assert` s-exprs) is the same as having a single s-expr as the conjunction (boolean `and`) of multiple s-exprs.

-There's a further restriction -- this one bit me as I was debugging my nearly complete solution -- that once property holds for a house, all other related properties must not hold.
-That is, if `(blue 4)` is true, then `(red 4)` must not be true (which is the same as `(not (red 4))` is true).
+There's a further restriction -- this one bit me as I was debugging my nearly complete solution -- that once a property holds for a house, all other related properties must not hold.
+That is, if `(blue 4)` is true, then `(red 4)` must _not_ be true (which is the same as `(not (red 4))` must hold true).
 I then generated all of these s-exprs in Python:

 ```python
 for (k, vs) in parameters.items():